SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures/Resource_migration_to_elastic.md

    The custom properties of the resources and resource pools that are incompatible with Elasticsearch (see [Allowed property names](#allowed-property-names)) will be shown, along with the conversion that will be automatically applied.
 If the *Resources.xml* file is corrupt, the properties cannot be collected.
 In that case, an error will be shown, and the migration cannot be started.
 If all found properties are compatible with Elasticsearch, the wizard will show *No properties that need conversion were found*.

 1. If you agree with the proposed conversion of the properties or no conversion is necessary, click *Continue Migration* to start the actual migration process.
+If you do not accept the conversion, click *Cancel Migration*.

+   - A window will show the migration actions that have been scheduled.
+This window can be closed, the migration will continue in the background.
+The progress of the scheduled actions will be shown in the *MigrationStatus* table in SLNetClientTest tool, where a row will be created for the resources and resource pools migration.
+These rows will be updated to reflect the progress of the migration.

    - All Resource Manager instances in the cluster will be stopped.
 If DataMiner cannot reach a Resource Manager instance for some reason, the migration will be canceled, and all Resource Manager instances will be notified to start up again without changing their storage type.

    - While the migration is in progress, a notice will be added in the Alarm Console.
 Once the migration is completed, the notice will be cleared and an information event will be generated, stating that the migration has finished.

-   - In the *MigrationStatus* table in SLNetClientTest tool, a row will be created for resources and for resource pools.
-These rows will updated to reflect the migration progress while the migration is ongoing.

    - All resources and resource pools will be loaded from the *Resources.xml* file on the DataMiner Agent where the migration was triggered.
 The *Resources.xml* files of the other DataMiner Agents in the cluster are not migrated.
+This is not a problem since the *Resources.xml* file is synced in the cluster.

    - The properties (for resources and resource pools) and property definitions (for resource pools) will be converted if needed and written to Elasticsearch. **Empty property names will be discarded** at this stage, since they cannot be indexed in Elasticsearch. **Empty property values will be replaced with an empty string**.